-17 Replace and align the needle plate (see page 74).
-Make sure the needle is in the center of the needle plate.

-- 19 Replace the hopping foot and adjust hopping foot height (see page 71). - 20 Test the machine and listen for any unusual noises.
+- 17 Replace and align the needle plate (see page 74).
+Make sure the needle is in the center of the needle plate. - 18 Replace the bobbin case (see page 28). - 19 Replace the hopping foot and adjust hopping foot height (see page 71). - Test the machine and listen for any unusual noises.
 If there are any skipped stitches, the hook is too far away from the needle.
 If the thread breaks, the hook is too close to the needle.